FAQ

 What is your favorite kind of ship?

 I love any large ship, but my favorite type is probably the semi-submersible heavy-lift vessel.
 This kind of ship is really cool- they are engineered with decks low to the waterline and are designed to be ballasted down into the water, 'submerging' most of the ship and allowing heavy/large cargo to be floated onto the deck.
 These are the kinds of boats that tow massive factory equipment, offshore installations, and other ships around the world.
-Here is a photo of the 'Dockwise Vanguard' loaded with an offshore oil rig for transport.
+Here is a photo of the 'Dockwise Vanguard' loaded with a ship for transport.